LucioFranco/tokio-bincode/README.md

 // Create the codec based on your custom protocol let codec = BinCodec::<MyProtocol>::new();

-// Frame the codec to produce a stream/sink let (sink, stream) = Framed::new(transport, codec).split();
+// Frame the transport with the codec to produce a stream/sink let (sink, stream) = Framed::new(transport, codec).split();
 ```